About Monroe Power Plant | Monroe

 Workers at this facility may have encountered asbestos-containing materials from manufacturers including:

-• W.R.
-Grace — thermal insulation and gasket materials
+• — thermal insulation and gasket materials

 Connection to Missouri and Illinois Industrial Corridor